 - An heir, the community of heirs, the bereaved spouse or an authorized third party (e.g. an inheritance administrator or a judge) can freeze the account, for example if the division of the estate is disputed.

-- Based on its legal obligations, PostFinance checks in individual cases whether or not specific measures are necessary in individual cases (see the question “What special measures can PostFinance take and how are they communicated?”).
+- Based on its legal obligations, PostFinance checks whether or not specific measures are necessary in individual cases (see the question “What special measures can PostFinance take and how are they communicated?”).

 PostFinance advises anybody who holds a partner account to also manage their own account and to reciprocally issue a power of attorney.
 This ensures that the surviving partner can still access their own assets until the division of the estate is complete and is not suddenly left without access to cash.